pdfgeneratorapi/pdfviewer/README.md

-# PDF viewer by PDF Generator API
+# PDF Viewer by PDF Generator API

 [PDFViewer](http://pdfviewer.com/) is a library to display and interact with PDF documents in web applications, offering features such as document loading via URL and base64 encoded strings.